foysavas/html-auth-quote/README.md

+> **Warning**
+> This currently vaporware.
+If you'd like to help make it real, submit an issue introducing yourself.

+---

 # HTML Auth Quote

-The `<auth-quote>` is an easily embeddable HTML tag that includes cryptographic metadata authenticating its author.
+`<auth-quote>` is an easily embeddable HTML tag that includes cryptographic metadata authenticating its author.

 To enable others to `<auth-quote>` your documents, you first cryptographically sign the content in a special way: